There are two ways to meet the admission criteria: by formal competence or by prior learning/experience.

 Admission by formal competence (general admission)

 Admission by formal competence requires a general education through successful completion of a three-year upper secondary education or a vocational education certificate*.
 A specific study may require that an entrance examination be completed and passed.

-Math R1 (2MX), or S1 and S2 is required for admission to the Bachelor in Digital Forensics and the Bachelor in Applied Data Science.
+Math R1 (2MX), or S1 and S2 is required for admission to the Bachelor in Cyber Security, Bachelor in Digital Forensics and the Bachelor in Applied Data Science.
 (Not required for mature students - over 25 - with relevant work experience.)

 Admission by prior learning/experience